Sona Jobarteh

-Sona Jobarteh (born 1983) is a Gambian multi-instrumentalist, singer and composer.
+Sona Jobarteh (born 1983) is a Gambian multi-instrumentalist, singer, and composer.
 She is from one of the five principal kora-playing griot families of West Africa, and is the first female professional kora player to come from a griot family.
-She is the cousin of the celebrated kora player Toumani Diabate, and is the sister of the diaspora kora player Tunde Jegede.
+She is the cousin of the celebrated kora player Toumani Diabaté, and is the sister of the diaspora kora player Tunde Jegede.

 Early life and education

-Born in London, Maya Sona Jobarteh is a member of one of the five principal kora-playing (griot) families from West Africa, and the first female member of such a family to rise to prominence on this instrument.
+Born in London, England, Maya Sona Jobarteh is a member of one of the five principal kora-playing (griot) families from West Africa, and the first female member of such a family to rise to prominence on this instrument.
 The playing of this 21-stringed harp-like instrument was exclusively passed down from father to son.
 The instrument is an important element of the Mandingo peoples in West Africa and their playing is reserved only to certain families called griot.

 She is the granddaughter of the griot of her line, Amadu Bansang Jobarteh, whose father migrated from Mali to Gambia.
 Her cousin is the well-known, celebrated kora player Toumani Diabaté.
 Her mother Galina Chester is English.
 She has a son, Sidiki Jobarteh-Codjoe, born in 2010.

-She has studied the kora since the age of three, at first taught by her brother Tunde Jegede, who is 11 years older, and with whom she traveled several times a year to the Gambia as a child, and then by her father, Sanjally Jobarteh.
+Jobarteh has studied the kora since the age of three, at first taught by her brother Tunde Jegede, who is 11 years older, and with whom she traveled several times a year to the Gambia as a child, and then by her father, Sanjally Jobarteh.
 She attended the Royal College of Music, where she studied cello, piano and harpsichord, and soon after went on to the Purcell School of Music to study composition.
-She also completed a degree at SOAS, University of London.
+She also completed a degree at SOAS University of London.
 She is fluent in Mandinka as well as in English.
+She proudly embraces her Mundang heritage.